statusdashboard/statusdashboard/README.md

 or fork it
 * node server.js

 See settings.js to have your own settings.
-For example, in my local computer
+For example, in my local computer:

 * export APP_ENV=olivier
 * node server.js